 Instructions

-- Preheat your oven to 425 F (220 C).
+- Prep: Preheat your oven to 425 F (220 C).
 Line a 18 by 13 inch baking sheet with parchment paper, and set aside.

 - Add the sourdough discard into the egg mixture and stir until no traces of sourdough remain.
 Set mixture aside.113 g sourdough discard